emews/emews-project-creator/README.md

 * `nodes` - the number of nodes to allocate to the workflow job
 * `ppn` - the number of processes per node to allocate to the workflow job

-A sample sweep configuration file can found [here](https://github.com/emews/emews-project-creator/blob/master/example_cfgs/sweep.yaml).
+A sample sweep configuration file can be found [here](https://github.com/emews/emews-project-creator/blob/master/example_cfgs/sweep.yaml).

 For additional explanation of the sweep workflow, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)